arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Elastic Compute Cloud (EC2).md

 	- Used in big data applications (Hadoop, HDFS, HBase, Cassandra, Kafka)
 	- Image
 		- ![[attachments/Pasted image 20220505232434.png]]

+> If you receive a **capacity error** when launching an instance in a placement group that already has running instances, stop and start all of the instances in the placement group, and try the launch again.
+Restarting the instances may migrate them to hardware that has capacity for all the requested instances.

 ## Elastic Network Interface (ENI)
 - ENI is a virtual network card that **gives a private IP to an EC2 instance**